 Birthplace: Sackets Harbor, New York, United States of America

-William Bee Ravenel III was an educator and a soldier.
+William Bee Ravenel III (Aug 9, 1914– May 12, 1968) was an educator and a soldier.
 As head of the English Department at the Episcopal High School in Alexandria, Virginia, he was a major influence on the life of Arizona senator and 2008 U.S. presidential candidate John McCain, who called Ravenel "one of the finest men I have ever known".
 During World War II Maj.
 Ravenel received both the Silver Star and the Bronze Star with two Oak Leaf Clusters while serving in the 6th Armored Division of General George Patton's Third Army.
 He became a Colonel in the U.S. Army Reserve while teaching at Episcopal High.
-Sen. McCain reflected on the positive impact Mr. Ravenel had on his life in an interview with the Harvard Mentoring ...more on Wikipedia
+Sen. McCain reflected on the positive impact Mr. Ravenel had on his life in an interview ...more on Wikipedia

 Age: Dec. at 54 (1914-1968)

 Birthplace: Asheville, NC

 Stephen Atkins Swails (23 February 1832 – 17 May 1900) was a soldier in the Union Army during the American Civil War.
 Although originally enlisting as a private, he was the first African-American soldier promoted to commissioned rank, as a line officer, in that conflict, as evidenced by the U.S. War Department's initial refusal of that promotion due to his "African descent."Swails was a free black who was so light in coloring that he was often mistaken as white.
 He was single and employed mostly as a waiter in Cooperstown, New York at the start of the Civil War, and although he fathered several children by Sarah Thompson, they never married.
 His enlistment papers state he was employed as a ...more on Wikipedia